-FE 700 Introduction to the Life of Curriculum Design and Program Development (6) A
+FE 700 A Synthesis of Field Experience (6) A

 Intended to support pre-service teachers as they design learning tasks for field experience that meet diverse student needs in inclusive public school classrooms and to prepare pre-service teachers for increased pre-service teaching responsibility.
 Students will engage in comprehensive learning task design and engage in a professional inquiry to foster deep thinking for identity formation.
 Prerequisite: FE 600